upatras-lar/ros2_lab1/ROS2 Laboratory - Introduction to the Basics.md

 ROS2 is basically a software that helps us have different processes talk to each other.
 You can have python scripts, C++ scripts, different external devices like cameras, sensors or motor all talk to each other using this framework.

+Documentation and help for the rclpy library that we are going to use in this lab can be found here: https://docs.ros.org/en/iron/p/rclpy/rclpy.html

 #### The basic ROS2 architecture

 We have nodes that talk to each other using interfaces.
 There is a number of different interfaces like messages, services and actions.
 Nodes can also be parameterized.